kpierczy/Neuroevolution/python/common/README.md

-        "meanTrainingScoreLength" : "number of recent games that mean training score is calculated on", "verboseLearning" : "if true, keras.Model.fit() is called with the verbose=1", "trainingLogUpdateFreq" : "number of training games between updating Tensorboard" }
+        "meanTrainingScoreLength" : "number of recent games that mean training score is calculated on", "verboseLearning" : "if true, keras.Model.fit() is called with the verbose=1", "trainingLogUpdateFreq" : "number of training games between updating Tensorboard" },
+    "environment" : {
+        "evaluationRandomStart" : "maximum number of random actions taken at the each evaluation game", "evaluationRandomStartAction" : "identifier of the action to be performed at the begining of the evaluation game", "infoAsDone" : "In some games (e.g. Breakout) single game consists of single episodes.
+If this parameters is set to false, game is considered 'done' when 'done' returned from env.step() is True.
+This field can be set to the key-string that determines field of the 'info' dictionary that servers this way instead (e.g. you can consider lost of the each life as a terminal state)" }
 }